veyon/docs/admin/cli.rst

         veyon-cli config import myconfig.json

-.. describe:: list
+.. describe:: list [defaults | types]

     This command shows a list of all configuration keys and their corresponding values.
 This way you can get the names of the configuration keys in order to read or write them individually via the ``get`` or ``set`` commands.
+When additionally specifying ``defaults`` the default value for each configuration key is printed instead of the actual configured value.
+Alternatively the data types of the configuration keys can be inspected by specifying ``types``.

 .. describe:: get